What are the Millennium Development Goals?

 In 2000, world leaders came together at the United Nations General Assembly to adopt the Millennium Declaration.
 Emerging from this document were the Millennium Development Goals (the MDGs), an ambitious set of targets under eight thematic heading intended to eliminate extreme poverty by 2015.
 Each goal is divided into targets, with progress measured by indicators such as the prevalence of underweight children or the proportion of women in employment.

-Two years out from their expiry date, discussions are underway around the globe about what might replace the MDGs—the so-called “post-2015” development framework.
+With the goals due to expire at the end of 2015, discussions are underway around the globe about what might replace them—the so-called “post-2015” development framework.

 Why do the goals matter?

 The Millennium Development Goals have shaped international development spending and domestic policies over the past decade.
 For example, funding of aid for healthcare and education—both of which were included in the MDGs—increased at a faster rate than aid focused on agriculture—which was left out.
 Putting justice in the MDGs now would ensure that international donors give it appropriate attention in funding, and national governments would be given a framework for assessing successful initiatives.

 What is the process for determining the new goals?